What Is Local Search Marketing and How to Win More Local Customers

 How Google Ads Supports Localised Search

-Google Ads provides the quickest path to capturing local search intent while your SEO efforts compound in the background.
+Google Ads is one of the fastest ways to capture local search intent as part of a broader local search marketing strategy while your SEO efforts, supported by local SEO tools, compound in the background.
 Where organic rankings take months to build, paid search delivers page-one visibility within hours of campaign launch, especially when managed by specialist Google Ads management services.

 Targeting High-Intent Local Keywords

-Search campaigns can target the exact queries your nearby customers use:
+Search campaigns can target the exact local search queries your nearby customers use:

 • “Vet near me now”